We often overlook unpopular opinions.

 Science:

-- Climate change might have natural causes beyond human influence.
+- Climate change will have natural causes beyond human influence.

-- The placebo effect could be more significant than currently acknowledged.
+- The placebo effect can be more significant than acknowledged at this time.

-- The “hard problem” of consciousness might remain unsolvable.
+- The “hard problem” of consciousness stays unsolvable.

 Technology: